KilledByAPixel/OS13k/README.md

 - OS13k.PlaySamples(samples, sampleRate=44100) - Play audio samples
 - OS13k.Note(semitoneOffset=0, rootNoteFrequency=440) - Get frequency of a note on a musical scale
 - OS13k.Speak(text, language='en', stopSpeech, volume=1, rate=1, pitch=1) - Play speech of the text
-- Seeds can also be strings (will be hashed) or full zzfx sounds
+- Seeds can also be strings (will be hashed) or full ZzFX sounds
 - An extra custom gain node is created for every sound, use sound.gain.gain.value to change

 ### Music